QubesOS/qubes-doc/developer/general/gsod.rst

 Qubes OS is a security-focused operating system that allows you to organize your digital life into compartments called “qubes.”
 If one qube is compromised, the others remain safe, so a single cyberattack can no longer take down your entire digital life in one fell swoop.
 You can think of using Qubes OS as having many different computers on your desk for different activities but with the convenience of a single physical machine, a single unified desktop environment, and a set of tools for using qubes together securely as parts of a unified system.

-Qubes OS was launched in 2011 and has `received praise from security experts and organizations <https://www.qubes-os.org/endorsements/>`__ like Edward Snowden, the Freedom of the Press Foundation, Micah Lee, and Let’s Encrypt.
+Qubes OS was launched in 2011 and has :website:`received praise from security experts and organizations <endorsements/>` like Edward Snowden, the Freedom of the Press Foundation, Micah Lee, and Let’s Encrypt.
 Qubes has :doc:`over 40,000 active users </introduction/statistics>`.
 From network-level to software-level protections, as well as protections against firmware and hardware attacks, Qubes OS is trying to protect the user from the most significant attacks they encounter so that they can get their work done safely.

 The project's problem
 ^^^^^^^^^^^^^^^^^^^^^